 Slow the progression of your child’s nearsightedness.

-Myopia (nearsightedness) typically starts to develop in childhood and often progresses until about age 20.
+Myopia (nearsightedness) is a common condition that results in blurred vision at a distance.
+It typically starts to develop in childhood and often progresses until about age 20.

 Slowing the progression is important because it may reduce the risk of developing serious eye conditions later in life such as cataracts, glaucoma, retinal detachment, and blindness.